MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/platform-specifics/consuming/android.md

 - Setting the input method editor options for the soft keyboard for an [`Entry`](xref:Xamarin.Forms.Entry).
 For more information, see [Setting Entry Input Method Editor Options](#entry-imeoptions).
 - Disabling legacy color mode on a supported [`VisualElement`](xref:Xamarin.Forms.VisualElement).
 For more information, see [Disabling Legacy Color Mode](#legacy-color-mode).
 - Using the default padding and shadow values of Android buttons.
 For more information, see [Using Android Buttons](#button-padding-shadow).
+- Setting the toolbar placement and color on a [`TabbedPage`](xref:Xamarin.Forms.TabbedPage).
+For more information, see [Setting TabbedPage Toolbar Placement and Color](#tabbedpage-toolbar).

 <a name="soft_input_mode" />